 - 2.1.
-Start up the virtual machine, log in to the virtual machine with the default credentials: - Username: heureka - Password: heureka - 2.2 You will be prompted to set a new password for the heureka user, ensure you save this password where it cannot be lost. - 2.3 Set up networking - 2.3.1 Determine what interfaces are installed on your system.
+Start up the virtual machine, log in to the virtual machine with the default credentials: - Username: heureka - Password: heureka - 2.2 Set a new password for the heureka user, ensure this password cannot be lost:

+- 2.3 Set up networking - 2.3.1 Determine what interfaces are installed on your system.